-The majority of housing types in Gibraltar and all other areas were one unit, detached structures in 2010 (Table 3.14).
-For the towns of Liberty Grove and Egg Harbor, the second greatest housing type percentage is a duplex.
-In the Town of Gibraltar, multiple occupancy structures, with 5 to 9 units are the second greatest housing type.
-In the Village of Ephraim, one unit, attached structures and 10 to 20 or more unit structures make up the second and third greatest housing type reflecting the seasonal nature of housing in the Village.
+The majority of housing types in Gibraltar and all other areas were one unit, detached structures in 1990 (Table 3.14).
+For the towns of Liberty Grove and Egg Harbor, as well as Door County, the second greatest housing type percentage is mobile homes.
+In the Town of Gibraltar, one unit, attached structures are the second greatest housing type.
+In the Village of Ephraim, one unit, attached structures and 20 or more unit structures make up the second and third greatest housing type reflecting the seasonal nature of housing in the Village.